-Dr. Eli Stanley Jones was born in Baltimore, Maryland, USA on 3rd Jan 1884.
-He was a faculty at Asbury College, Kentucky, USA when he was called to missionary service in India in 1907 under the Board of Missions of the Methodist Episcopal Church.
+Dr. Eli Stanley Jones was born in Baltimore, Maryland, USA on 3rd January 1884.
+He was a faculty member at Asbury College, Kentucky, USA when he was called to missionary service in India in 1907 under the Board of Missions of the Methodist Episcopal Church.

 In 1946, with the help of friends in USA, he donated the first loud speaker setup to the Maramon Convention.
-He is also the founder of the Sat Tal Christian Ashram movement, Nainital, Uttarakhand,.
-He died January 25, 1973 in his beloved India.
+He is also the founder of the Sat Tal Christian Ashram movement, Nainital, Uttarakhand, India.
+He died on January 25, 1973 in his beloved India.

 In the 1920s, India began to develop greater appreciation for its own history and culture and greater pride in its own unique contributions to world civilization.
 Stanley Jones was one of the very first to realize the possibilities that this change in India’s intellectual and spiritual culture created for Christianity and especially for Western Christian missionaries.
 But he could not fully understand the astounding scope and depth of the possibilities without experiencing the history and culture of his adopted country for himself.
 So, what better way to immerse himself in the ethos of India than to visit Indian ashrams?

 This is exactly what he did.
 In 1923, he spent two months at Santiniketan, the ashram of the world-famous poet, Rabindranath Tagore.
 Three years later in 1926 he visited Gandhi’s ashram at Sabarmati.